To apply, contact Margaret Fisher, Distinguished Practitioner in Residence and director of Youth Court at email@example.com.

 Youth Court is part of the Seattle University Youth Initiative, a long-term commitment by Seattle University faculty, staff, and students from all disciplines to join with parents, the Seattle School District, the City of Seattle, foundations, faith communities and more than 30 community organizations to help children of our immediate neighborhood succeed in school and life.
 Click here for more information on the Youth Initiative.

 How Does the Seattle Youth Traffic Court Work?

 Garfield students serve as judge, prosecutor, defense attorney, jury, and court staff.
-The court conducts up to ten hearings once per month in two courtrooms at the Seattle Municiple Court.
+The court conducts up to eight hearings once per month in two courtrooms at the Seattle Municipal Court.
 Dispositions generally include service on future youth court juries.
 The Garfield defense attorney then mentors the defendant to ensure completion of the disposition.
-SU law students develop policies, provide training, help the Garfield students prepare cases, manage the cases, and help with the hearings.
+SU law students develop policies, provide training, help the Garfield students prepare cases, manage the cases, coordinate with the Seattle Municipal Court, and help with the hearings.

 Why Should Law Students Get Involved?

 - Learn extensive legal content about civil procedure and traffic-related laws.

 - Develop leadership skills through program management and youth mentorship.

 - Get experience collaborating with many different partners including youth, teachers, and judges.

 - Hone legal skills by managing court processes.